 Rüdiger Schmidt has more than 25 years experience in managing IT for the Financial Services Industry.
 Since July 2015 Rüdiger Schmidt is CIO at Banco Sabadell.

 Prior to joining Banco Sabadell, he spent 18 years of his career at Deutsche Bank Group in international management positions within Group Technology for Retail Banking, Private & Wealth Management and Transaction Banking.

-Video Transcript: Digital Transformation in Retail Banking
+Digital Transformation in Retail Banking

 You can also read a Spanish translation of this transcript.